 Getting published is one of the most exciting experiences for any author.
-And whether you’re new to the traditional publishing world or have already published multiple works, you should be aware of the costs associated with traditional publishing.
+And whether you’re new to the traditional publishing world or have already published multiple works, you should be aware of the costs of traditional publishing.

 Publishing the traditional way can help broadcast your book to the world.
 A strong publishing company can produce a beautiful print book and help establish your name with large book retailers.
 This increases your potential readers—and potential book sales!